dusansusic/strava/strava-hide-activities-from-feed/README.md

 # Strava Hide Activities From Feed

 A Docker-based utility that automatically hides your Strava activities from your home feed.
+I hope this will be added by Strava soon, under Privacy controls.

 ## Overview